Absorbing/laravel-flatmodel-csv/README.md

 - `select()`
 - `value()`

-The models also have a series of configurable properties that will enable or disable functionality.
+The model has a series of configurable properties that will enable or disable functionality.

 | Property         | Type    | Description                                                                                                                                                                    | Default |
 |------------------|---------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|